tsdat/pipeline-template/README.md

 ## How it works

-- **`runner.py`**: Provides a CLI which to dispatch the appropriate ingest for one or more provided input files.
+- **`runner.py`**: Top-level CLI to run the appropriate ingest on one or more files.
+Run `python runner.py --help` to see the full list of commands it offers.
 - **`ingest/*`**: collection of python modules, each of which is a self-describing and self-contained ingest.
 Every ingest module exports the necessary information for the `runner` or higher-level processes to instantiate and run the ingest.